rp42dev/uniqrete.ie/README.md

     The company has website that is built on Wordpress and is outdated and not responsive.
 The website is not mobile friendly and the design is not modern.
 The website is not SEO friendly.
 The company wants to build a new website that is modern, responsive, SEO friendly and easy to use.

-    The website will be built on Django and Tailwind CSS, I will be using PostgreSQL for the database.
+    The website will be built on Django, I will be using PostgreSQL for the database.
 The Website will be hosted on a Linux server with Nginx and Gunicorn for production.
    </p>

 </div>